Skip to Content

 • Injury from surgery.

-Gallbladder disease risks include:
+Gallbladder disease risk factors include:

 • Chronic gallbladder disease, where a lower degree of swelling and pain persists.

-• Gangrene (dead tissue) and pus-filled sores in the gallbladder.
+• Gangrene (dead tissue) and pus-filled sores in the gall bladder.

-What are the signs and symptoms of cholecystitis?
+What Are the Signs and Symptoms of Cholecystitis?

 • Fever.